 What Triggers the Payment of Accelerated Death Benefits?

 Certain health conditions can trigger eligibility for early payment of all or a portion of your policy’s proceeds.
 You may qualify for accelerated death benefits in the following circumstances:

 - Terminal illness, with life expectancy of twelve months or less (the duration may vary);

 - Acute illness, such as acute heart disease or AIDS, which would result in a drastically reduced life span without extensive treatment;

 - Catastrophic illness requiring extraordinary treatment, such as an organ transplant;

 When the insurance company receives a claim for accelerated death benefits, it hires an independent physician to review the insured’s medical records and write an opinion as to the insured’s life expectancy.
 The independent medical consultant’s opinion may differ from the insured’s doctor statement as to the life expectancy.
-If the physician hired by an insurer states that the life expectancy is more than twelve months, the insurance company will deny the claim.
+If the physician hired by an insurer states that the life expectancy is more than twelve months (the time periods vary), the insurance company will deny the claim.

 The process of filing a claim for accelerated death benefits may seem easy and many people may file it without the assistance of an attorney.
 However, it is very important to submit the documents properly in order to have the claim paid.
 Even a minor mistake may result in denial.

 Filing a claim for accelerated death benefits should never be a do-it-yourself project because the requirements for approval are often written in complex legal language that may be misinterpreted.

 An incomplete claim or insufficient proof of documentation regarding the insured’s life expectancy and terminal illness may result in an accelerated death benefit denial.